 In light of this, there was only one thing that made me feel confident in pursuing this project anyway: Discovering the existence of Bluetooth audio modules – in particular, for this project, it was the Microchip BM62.

-I found that such a module struck the perfect balance: It satisfied my desire to have the system be “designed by me” to an acceptable degree, while abstracting away the complicated task of maintaining Bluetooth links and sending/receiving wireless audio data, instead providing a relatively simple serial data interface.
+I found that such a module struck the perfect balance: It satisfied my desire to have the system be “designed by me” to an acceptable degree, while abstracting away the complicated task of maintaining Bluetooth links and sending/receiving wireless audio data, instead providing a relatively simple interface.

 The last amplifier stage included trimmer potentiometers, allowing me to adjust the maximum output levels, in order to not overdrive and damage the speaker drivers.